fnando/i18n-js/README.md

     # If the configuration contains invalid data, then you must raise an
     # exception using something like
     # `raise I18nJS::Schema::InvalidError, error_message`.
+    #
+    # Notice the validation will only happen when the plugin configuration is
+    # set (i.e. the configuration contains your config key).
     def validate_schema
+      # validate plugin schema here…
     end

     # This method must set up the basic plugin configuration, like adding the